Applicant FAQs

 Q: What happens if I am selected and then unexpectedly cannot participate due to a work or personal schedule conflict?

-We understand that life holds surprises.
+A: We understand that life holds surprises.
 However, the Foundation is unable to grant deferrals to first year Delegate-selects.
 Delegate-selects (newly selected Delegates) who become unable to participate in the upcoming conference due to a work or personal conflict, must forfeit their provisional membership in USJLP and reapply to the Program for the following, or future, year.

 Personal Referrals